th3grimreaper/nvimLazy/README.md

 # nvimLazy

-simple neovim configuration using lazy.nvim
+simple neovim configuration for web development using lazy.nvim